LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-02-15-rustlings-macro.md

    = help: have you added the `#[macro_use]` on the module/import?
 ```

 Rust compiler gives you a hint to use `#[macro_use]` on the module/import.
-Take a look at documentation about
+Take a look at the documentation about
 [`macro_use`].
 We can also append `#[macro_export]` to the macro definition to use it outside of the module.

 ```rust